rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 To make the lives of the team easier,  they could access and run the notebooks from their browser over a Virtual Private Network (VPN) connection without having to install anything.

 Since the notebooks relied on the "glue" and the "glue" relied on `Django`, the notebooks shared their environment with the web application.
 So if someone tried `!pip install X` they **broke the web application**, or `!del /S C:\*` they **wiped the server**.
-If they ran a notebook that uses a lot of RAM or CPU or if multiple people forgot to close their notebooks then the server's resources would run out and the **web application would break**.
+If they ran a notebook that uses a lot of RAM or CPU (or if multiple people forgot to close their running notebooks) they could use up the server's resources **bring down the web application & database**.
 Silly things like database or dependency changes or `Django` settings broke the notebook server.

 If any step in the data pipeline broke or went down (for whatever reason) then data access failed,  and someone would have to work out where and why.